 Officevibe offers you the possibility to create a customized integration between your HRMS and your Officevibe account.
 This is an ideal solution if your organizational context requires you to have additional control and flexibility when managing your users and their segmentation.
 This solution is particularly helpful when mapping complex organizational structures.

-Built as a script that runs from your infrastructure, it will require a set of three CSV files and push them through a secure HTTP connection to Officevibe, allowing you to fully configure all users, groups and permissions all in one go!
+Built as a script that runs from your infrastructure, it will require a set of three CSV files to be pushed through a secure HTTP connection to Officevibe, allowing you to fully configure all users, groups and permissions all in one go!
 The process can be run manually, but is engineered to enable automation of the user synchronization process.

 Note: This integration requires some advanced technical knowledge that includes programming and software coding capabilities.
-This person will need to be an administrator of the Officevibe account.
+The person in charge will need to be assigned as an administrator of the Officevibe account.

-Here's a guide to set up the API integration with Officevibe:
+Below is a guide to set up the API integration with Officevibe.

 You will need to go to the Admin - Integrations section and click on Configure next to the Custom Integration (API) option.